 Technical Committee Manual, Volume III, Section II, Page 2410.
+The procedures for testing were developed in order to consistently

-HI.
+Î III.
 Failure to follow this procedure during the definitive proof testing of each chamber of the firearm could result in pressure levels significantly below the minimum proof pressure specification as determined for the cartridge.